Antiz96/Linux-Server/Services/Portainer-Agent.md

 ### Add the agent to the Portainer Server

-Add the following URL to the environment tab in your portainer server's web interface (you don't have to specify the `https://`):
+Add the following URL to the environment tab in your portainer server's web interface (you don't have to specify `tcp://`):
 `[HOSTNAME]:9001`

 ## Update/Upgrade procedure